Vacations are the ultimate pick-me-up, whether they are planned in the midst of a long, dark winter or during the hopeful months of spring and summer.

 Going cheap means making compromises, but they’re not insurmountable.
 One compromise is to try your planned destination at a less popular time.

 Ski resorts may be cheaper in spring and fall, for example, when ski season is over.
-Go in the spring, and you can hike and bike before the summer tourists arrive.
+Go in the spring, and you can hike and bike the slopes before the summer tourists arrive.
 European capitals are cheaper to visit in winter.
 Who cares about the sun anyway, when you can soak in art, architecture, music and great food at lower prices?

 4. Travel in ‘shoulder’ season